Kelsey Bench-Lake County AVA

-Kelsey Bench-Lake County AVA is an American Viticultural Area located in Lake County, California.
-The area is home to some 900 acres (364 hectares) of vines in 27 vineyards, and was officially established as an AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB) in October 2013.
-Sauvignon Blanc, Chardonnay, Viognier and Riesling are the principal white grape varieties within Kelsey Bench and its neighbor the Big Valley District AVA.
-The Zinfandel, Merlot and Cabernet Franc varieties make up the majority of red grape plantings in the area.
+Kelsey Bench-Lake County is an American Viticultural Area located in Lake County, California.
+The area was home to some 900 acre of vines across 27 vineyards when it was officially established as an AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB) in October 2013.
+Sauvignon blanc, Chardonnay, Viognier and Riesling are the principal white grape varieties within Kelsey Bench and its neighbor the Big Valley District AVA.
+Zinfandel, Merlot and Cabernet Franc varieties make up the majority of red grape plantings in the area.